-We believe that authentic nation-states are energetically held together through the Law of Love.
+I believe that authentic nation-states are energetically held together through the Law of Love.
 When this Law is fully active, its members are interconnected, operating in integrity, and experiencing peace, harmony, and understanding in all of a country’s activities.
 The members of an authentic nation-state are able to give and receive unconditional love, even in challenging situations involving intractable conflicts.
-The individuals, couples, families, large organizations, and communities and cultures inside the nation-state are able to evolve.
+The individuals, couples, families, large organizations, communities, and cultures inside the nation-state are able to evolve.
 This is the underlying principle of LOVEvolution.

 As a nation-state, Ukraine has become divided into two camps: the East and the West.
 While there is a geographic East-West divide, there is a larger East-West cultural divide that reflects contrasting languages, values, beliefs, and behaviors.
 The East is more aligned geographically and philosophically with Russia, and communist/Soviet governmental structures and social values.
 The West is more aligned geographically with Central and Western Europe, and with democratic governmental structures and social values.
 These two camps came into conflict during the 2008 Orange Revolution and again in 2014 during the EuroMaidan Revolution, which has since turned into a perpetual war being fought in the Eastern regions of Ukraine.
 This war pains Ukrainians very deeply because culturally they are very sensitive and empathic.
-They carry this nation-state rift inside them very personally, and work internally and individually to find a resolution to this grave divide.
+They carry this nation-state rift inside them very personally and work internally and individually to find a resolution to this grave divide.

-The second was how much the partition process reminded us of a couple getting a divorce.
+The second was how much the partition process reminded me of a couple getting a divorce.
 The way they divided Czechoslovakia’s resources looked very traditional.
 The more Germanic Czechs played out the “husband” role, who symbolically “had a good job and took the nice apartment, the new car.”
 The more educated, more sophisticated, and more “industrious” citizens chose to live in Czechia, which housed the “clean” industries and had more natural resources.

 The more Slavic Slovaks played out the “wife” role, and symbolically was “a stay-at-home mother who took the children, went to live in a rented flat, and had to use public transportation.”
 Citizens who were “agricultural” by nature stayed in Slovakia, which housed the “dirty” industries, such as Soviet nuclear reactors and outdated Soviet manufacturing plants.

-Witnessing Czechoslovakia’s partition journey and Ukraine’s journey toward sovereignty have both been great validations of our Developmental Systems Theory’s premise that nation-states are large systems that contain many subsystems.
-Each subsystem carries its own unhealed developmental traumas and intractable conflicts, incomplete essential developmental processes, and unmet developmental needs that operate as as fractals in the larger system.
+Witnessing Czechoslovakia’s partition journey and Ukraine’s journey toward sovereignty have both been great validations of my Developmental Systems Theory’s premise that nation-states are large systems that contain many subsystems.
+Each subsystem carries its own unhealed developmental traumas and intractable conflicts, incomplete essential developmental processes, and unmet developmental needs that operate as fractals in the larger system.